Corvette Generations:

 Although the C3 was a new body style, the chassis was inherited from the C2.
 The new body set the standard for Corvettes for many years to come.
 The subsequent generations of Corvette would have a strong resemblance to the C3, all the way to the C7 introduced in 2014.

 The C5 continued the styling theme introduced with the C3.
 It was the first Corvette that featured an all new body style, chassis and drivetrain.
+A rear mounted transaxle and other enhancements greatly improved the handling.
+The C5, C6 and C7 chassis was mostly the same through the 2019 model year and so are the driving characteristics.

 The C6 was not a major change especially when compared to the C5; some of the Corvette faithful thought that C5.5 would have been a more accurate designation.
 One significan change was the open headlights.
+The overall body length was shortened.
+As with the C5, the C6 also saw improved build and paint quality.
+Many thought the interior and the seating came up short by performance car standards.